 Why is a good Google Ads campaign structure important?

-To help you understand why Google Ads campaign structure is important, let’s talk about what it is in the first place.
+To answer why Google Ads campaign structure is important, we should talk about what Google ad structure is in the first place.

-Google Ads is organized into three layers.
-These layers are accounts, campaigns, and ad groups.
+Google Ads is essentially organized into three layers, which are accounts, campaigns, and ad groups.
 Then, each ad group contains a set of similar keywords and ads.

 Let’s look at these elements in more detail.